 The planning and conduct of NATO operations and missions now integrate perspectives from different priority areas including: gender; the Women, Peace and Security agenda; children and armed conflict; building integrity; cultural property protection; combating trafficking in human beings; and environmental protection.

 In some cases, lessons learned are being developed at staff level, for example, with the United Nations, related to Libya.
 Another example is the NATO Defence Education Enhancement Programme, which, as a matter of principle, reaches out to external providers and enablers including international organisations and non-governmental organisations, addressing both civilian and military experts.
 Certain NATO military exercises are open to partners and non-NATO entities that can be involved through either observation or participation.
 Partners and non-NATO entities were involved, for instance, in NATO exercises Noble Bonus 2019 (21 partners), Trident Jaguar 2019 (21 partners), Trident Jupiter 2019 (nine partners) and Cyber Coalition 2020 (four partners).

 Cooperation has become well established with the United Nations and its agencies, the European Union and the Organization for Security and Co-operation in Europe, in particular, as well as with the World Bank, the International Committee of the Red Cross, the International Organization for Migration, the African Union, INTERPOL and the League of Arab States.
 Closer links are developed with non-governmental organisations as well.

-The scope of cooperation ranges from political dialogue, including through regular staff talks, “NATO education days” and the yearly Comprehensive Approach Awareness Course, to practical cooperation during operations and missions.
+The scope of cooperation ranges from political dialogue, including through regular staff talks and the yearly Comprehensive Approach Awareness Course, to practical cooperation during operations and missions.
 High-level officials from these organisations are regularly invited to meetings of the North Atlantic Council, including at the level of heads of states and governments, to discuss closer cooperation and issues of common interest.